HefnaValravn/ubuntu_server/extra_exercises/explanation_smtp.md

 Then, I set up Dovecot for LMTP and the virtual users I've created.
-First, I edit the dovecot.conf file under "/etc/dovecot", and specify things like the mail directory.
+First, I edit the dovecot.conf file under "/etc/dovecot", and specify things like the protocols used (imap and lmtp), the mail uid and gid, and the passdb and userdb drivers and args.
+For passdb, I make sure to specify the /etc/dovecot/users file.
+For userdb, I make sure to specify a static driver, but for passdb, I use passwd-file (using the /etc/dovecot/users file).
-I then modify the password configuration file to use the right hashing algorithm (like SHA512-CRYPT) and then make a "users" file where I specify each user in the SMTP server with their respective password, which I previously generate with `doveadm pw`.
+I then modify the password configuration file to use the right hashing algorithm (like SHA512-CRYPT) and then make a "users" file where I specify each user in the SMTP server with their respective password, which I previously generate with `doveadm pw -s SHA512-CRYPT`.
+I have to modify a few settings in the conf.d folder under dovecot to specify the encryption algorithm and user verification.

 I then make sure there exists an MX (and therefore also an A) record in my DNS zone for my server.